 How’s this for a surprise view?

-With so many amazing hikes, the one that can not be missed is the Mamang trail.
+With so many amazing hikes, the one that can not be missed is the Mamang Trail.
 Mamang is the Noongar name for whale, and if you’re lucky enough to visit in winter during migration, you may even spot a Humpback passing by.

-Along the Mamang trail you’ll find one of the park’s best viewpoints, the Hakea lookout.
-Giving you 360° views of the surrounding landscape, this view will leave you speechless if the Mamang trail hadn’t already done so.
+Along the Mamang Trail you’ll find one of the park’s best viewpoints, the Hakea Lookout.
+Giving you 360° views of the surrounding landscape, this view will leave you speechless if the Mamang Trail hadn’t already done so.

 Day 6 – Fitzgerald National Park (Hopetoun) to Bremer Bay

-Campsite: Bremer Bay Caravan Park
+Campground: Bremer Bay Caravan Park

 Duration: 2 hours